MTG/otmm_makam_recognition_dataset/README.md

 # OTMM Makam Recognition Dataset

+**Erratum:** We have recently discovered errors in tonic annotations (2 recordings so far).
+The annotations currently being revised.

 This repository hosts the dataset designed to test makam recognition methodologies on Ottoman-Turkish makam music.
 It is composed of 50 recording from each of the 20 most common makams in [CompMusic Project](http://compmusic.upf.edu/)'s [Dunya](http://dunya.compmusic.upf.edu/) Ottoman-Turkish Makam Music collection.
 Currently the dataset is the largest makam recognition dataset.

 Please cite the publication below, if you use this dataset in your work: